vipickering/mastr-cntrl/README.md

 - Syndication Endpoint - Mastr Cntrl will supply a list of 3rd party social accounts to be syndicated.
 But will not currently action them (see above).
 - Collecting [Webmention](https://indieweb.org/webmention) via (webmention.io) then saved to individual JSON files.
 - Media endpoint.
 Images sent via Micropub are uploading and encoding to the Github API.
+- Syndication.
+Syndication target is marked is true in front matter.
+On website build this generates a feed which is used to syndicate to target.

 ## License
 [![FOSSA Status](https://app.fossa.io/api/projects/git%2Bgithub.com%2Fvipickering%2Fmastr-cntrl.svg?type=large)](https://app.fossa.io/projects/git%2Bgithub.com%2Fvipickering%2Fmastr-cntrl?ref=badge_large)